 Note: This presentation is for discussion purposes only and is not intended to be an offer to sell or the solicitation of an offer to buy any securities.
 In the event securities were offered, this presentation would be superseded and replaced in its entirety by a preliminary or final term sheet, prospectus, offering agreement or memorandum, partnership agreement and/or other supplemental and controlling documents for a specific offer.
-In the event of any inconsistency between the information presented herein and that information presented in a preliminary or final term sheet, prospectus, offering agreement or memorandum, partnership agreement and/or other supplemental and controlling document, the latter shall govern in all respects.
+In the event of any inconsistency between the information presented herein and that information presented in a preliminary or final term sheet, prospectus, offering agreement or memorandum, partnership agreement and/or other supplemental and controlling document or memorandum, partnership agreement and/or other supplemental and controlling document, the latter shall govern in all respects.
 There is no guarantee that the Fund will achieve its investment objective.